Madison Stream Team- Citizen Science at it’s Finest

-Volunteer water quality monitoring is the focus of the Madison Stream Team, a group of local citizens trained to collect water quality data on streams throughout the Madison Watershed.
-The program began in 2010, when the first training was held in June 2010, with experienced staff from the Montana State University Extension Water Quality program and the Montana Watercourse leading the 2 day session.
+The Madison Stream Team is a group of local citizens trained to collect water quality data on streams throughout the Madison Watershed.
+The program began in 2010, when the first training was held with staff from the Montana State University Extension – Water Quality program and the Montana Watercourse.
 Members of the Madison Stream Team, then, began collecting data on local streams to better understand conditions, and to identify potential concerns that can be addressed through conservation and restoration actions.